Gobustan District: Flora

-Gobustan has a rich flora with 470 different plant species; in all of Azerbaijan there are 4000 different plant species.
+Gobustan has a rich flora with 470 different plant species; in all of Azerbaijan, there are 4000 different plant species.
 The vegetation of Gobustan has desert and semi-desert characteristics.
 Wild rose, Hibernian honeysuckle, wild pear, wild pomegranate, wild fig, and juniper can be found in Gobustan.

 Fauna

 There are approximately 110 wild bird species in the Gobustan region.
-53 of them are included in special European conversation concern, 9 of them are included in the Azerbaijan Red Data Book, and 9 of them are listed by the International Union for Conversation of Nature (IUNC).
+53 of them are included in special European conservation concerns, 9 of them are included in the Azerbaijan Red Data Book, and 9 of them are listed by the International Union for Conservation of Nature (IUNC).

 There are 28 different mammal species in Gobustan.
 Two of them are included in the Azerbaijan Red Book, and one species is listed in the IUCN.
 There are two different types of amphibians and 20 different species of reptiles.
-Testudo greaca is included in the Red Book Data of Azerbaijan and IUCN.
+Testudo graeca is included in the Red Book Data of Azerbaijan and IUCN.

 Economy

 Agriculture

 Agriculture is the core of the Gobustan economy.
 The most important agricultural product in the region is grain.
 The annual production of grain is approximately 1 ton per person.
 Other major agricultural products are potato, cabbage, tomato, grape, pea, sunflower, and melon.